tibetan-nlp/annodoc/index.md

 The UD project appears to suggest that in light verb constructions, the `NOUN` should depend on the `VERB` via the [`compound`](http://universaldependencies.org/u/dep/all.html#al-u-dep/compound) relation.
-We feel however that this is not the right approach for our project.
-If a third core argument occurs in a light verb construction in Tibetan, then it may not appear with (unmarked) absolutive case, but must instead bear an overt case marker as if it were an `iobj`.
-This suggests that the `NOUN` in a light verb construction is an object.
+This is likely not the right approach for Tibetan If a third core argument occurs with a light verb, then it may not appear with (unmarked) absolutive case, but must instead bear an overt case marker like an `iobj`.
+This suggests that the `NOUN` part of a light verb construction is an object.

-A second objection to using the `compound` dependency relation is that it could make it more difficult to compare constructions across different stages of the history of the language.
+A second objection to using the `compound` dependency relation is that it would make it more difficult to compare the use of a verb across different stages of the history of the language.
 Light verb constructions are widespread in Modern Tibetan, but perhaps less so in Classical and Old Tibetan.
-Yet, it is certainly possible that instantiations of this construction arose from combinations that were once semantically compositional.
+Yet, it is certainly possible that instantiations of this construction arose from collocations that were once semantically compositional.
 Third and finally, in the absence of sound syntactic tests, there is a certain subjectivity in diagnosing light verb constructions.
-We are not convinced that annotators would agree on when to label a relation as `compound`.
+We are not convinced that annotators would agree on when to label a `compound` relation.

 Despite these objections, the importance to our project of identifying light verbs cannot be understated.
 A proper verb lexicon needs to include